 requisite permissions, and made other arrangements necessary for travel

 throughout the Congo region.
 They arrived in Boma on the west coast of the

 continent in June of 1909 and from there traveled up the Congo river to

-Leopoldville, where they engaged three native men as assistants.
+Leopoldville, where they engaged three Congolese men as assistants.
 After

 journeying to Stanleyville they hired and trained another eighteen men (three